kkarsten62/QMapShack.AppImage/README.md

 * You are using a Linux distribution like Ubuntu, Fedora, Mint, ... ?
 * And you are not coding by your self?
-* And you would like not to set up the complex build ennvironment on your computer?
+* And you would like not to set up the complex build environment on your computer?
 * But you would like to review and test the latest development commits?

 Then, may be you could use a ready to go QMapshack AppImage file.